getbouncer/cardscan-android/cardscan-ui/README.md

 # Overview
 This repository provides user interfaces for the CardScan product.
-[CardScan](https://cardscan.io/) is a relatively small library (1.9 MB) that provides fast and accurate payment card scanning.
+[CardScan](https://cardscan.io/) is a relatively small library that provides fast and accurate payment card scanning.

 This library is the foundation for CardScan and CardVerify enterprise libraries, which validate the authenticity of payment cards as they are scanned.